National Arboretum Canberra

 Important to note:

-- No dogs or pets allowed on the POD playground.
+- No dogs or pets allowed at the playground.

 - No bikes, balls or glass permitted on the playground.